 Manufactured wood siding is a cost-effective and low-maintenance alternative to traditional wood siding and other sturdy natural materials.
 Most homeowners spend between $7 to $10 per square foot on engineered wood siding.
 This price range includes materials and installation, so the final cost may end up around $12 per square foot based on the quality and style of the siding boards.

 In a recent study, Market Watch predicts that the engineered wood siding market is expected to be a multi-million dollar industry by 2030.
 This rising demand is owed to the materials’ eco-friendliness, durability, and attractive appearance.
 If you are considering this upgrade, you should understand what goes into the total cost and how much you might end up spending on the project.

-Factors That May Impact Your Engineered Wood Siding Cost
+Factors That May Impact Your Manufactured Wood Siding Cost

-The expense of an engineered wood siding project can vary widely depending on several factors, such as your location, your home’s size, and the quality and style of the boards.
+The cost of installing composite wood siding can vary widely depending on several factors, such as your location, your home’s size, and the quality and style of the boards.

-The cost of materials and labor can vary significantly depending on where you live.
+The price of materials and labor can vary significantly depending on where you live.
 In areas with higher living costs, you can expect to pay more for labor and materials.

 Size of the Project